groupby/elements-view/packages/web-components/@sfx/base/README.md

 ## Testing

-The test suite for this component is contained in the /packages/web-components/@sfx/base/test.
+The test suite for this component is contained in the `test` directory.
 To run the tests, navigate to this folder and use one of the following commands based on the desired testing flow:

 - To run the tests once: